rdfostrich/article-jws2018-ostrich/content/evaluation.md

 In this section, we present the results of our evaluation.
 We report the ingestion results, query evaluation times for all cases and offset result.
+All raw results and the scripts that were used to process them are available on [GitHub](https://github.com/rdfostrich/ostrich-bear-results/).

 #### Ingestion